oroinc/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 Manage Segments
 ---------------

-The following actions are available for a segment from the :ref:`grid <user-guide-ui-components-grids>`
+The following actions are available for a segment from the :ref:`grid <doc-grids>`

       |